NVIDIA/NVFlare/docs/index.rst

 FLARE for Users
 ===============
+If you want to learn how to interact with the FLARE system, please refer to the :ref:`User Guide <user_guide>`.
-When you are ready to for a secure, distributed deployment, the :ref:`User Guide <user_guide>` and :ref:`Real World Federated Learning <real_world_fl>` sections covers the tools and process required to deploy and operate a secure, real-world FLARE project.
+When you are ready to for a secure, distributed deployment, the :ref:`Real World Federated Learning <real_world_fl>` section covers the tools and process required to deploy and operate a secure, real-world FLARE project.

 FLARE for Developers